ivkos/lux/README.md

 network packets describing the color setup and driving the WS2812B LED strip;
 * **luxaudio** - Go program that captures audio, does spectral analysis on it, and sends a spectrum visualization to the strip over the network;
 * **luxfx** - TypeScript application with a few predefined effects.
-It can work both with locally-connected strip (connected to the same device running the program), or following the protocol to drive network-attached strips;
+It can work either with a locally-connected strip (connected to the same device running the program), or following the protocol to drive network-attached strips.

 ## Network Protocol
 The **luxsrv** component listens for UDP packets on port **`42170`**.